dizc/presto/presto-docs/src/main/sphinx/functions/tdigest.rst

 .. function:: construct_tdigest(centroid_means array<double>, centroid_weights array<double>, compression double, min double, max double, sum double, count bigint) -> tdigest<double>

-    Returns the ``tdigest`` which is composed of all of the internal parameters that are used to generate a ``tdigest`` object: arrays of the centroid means and weights, the compression factor, and the maximum, minimum, sum and count of the values in the digest.
+    Returns the ``tdigest`` from its component parts (arrays of the centroid means and weights, the compression factor, and the maximum, minimum, sum and count of the values in the digest).
 This is an inverse of ``destructure_tdigest``.

-    Particularly useful if a tdigest is computed externally to Presto but still needs to be stored in the warehouse.
+    This function is particularly useful for adding externally-created tdigests to Presto.